bei513/ICTsecuritybasics/h2 Crown Jewels and Bad Guys.md

 Table 1.
 Example of intrusion attemp matrix (Hutchins & al.)
 ![image](https://github.com/bei513/ICTsecuritybasics/assets/149093922/aba4259b-2365-47f5-9290-dd925d549f6e)

-## Chapter 1, Threat modeling summary
+## 2. Threat modeling, Chapter 1 summary
 * Thread modeling is helping to find security problems, enhances to see the bigger picture, enhances to prevent problems before they exists and points out threats that might come to your way.

 (Shostack 2014.)